mezzio/mezzio-hal/docs/book/doctrine.md

 - it is route-based; we will generate relational links to such entities based on existing routing definitions.
 (In this example, "albums.show".)
-- it uses the `ReflectionHydrator` from the [zend-hydrator package](https://docs.zendframework.com/zend-hydrator) to extract a representation of the object to use with HAL.
+- it uses the `ReflectionHydrator` from the [laminas-hydrator package](https://docs.laminas.dev/laminas-hydrator) to extract a representation of the object to use with HAL.

 For our `AlbumCollection`, we define it such that: